evelynmcqueen/Statistical-Explorations/README.md

 # Statistical-Explorations
-This is a repository in which notebooks wil be stored for reference to perform statistical calculations.
+This is a repository in which notebooks will be stored for reference to perform statistical calculations.